ProgramValley/Coordinates-Detector/README.md

 # Cordinates-Detector
-Program for detect/save/open your mouse Cordinates
+Program for detect/save/open your mouse cordinates

 I used pyautoGui for detecting Cordinates and colour https://github.com/asweigart/pyautogui